|

 given at Rietz’s Hall, above Risse’s Hardware Store and Tanck’s Hall,

 now Old Fort Silver to raise funds.
+In 1920 the

 fire department acquired its first permanent fire house on one acre of